 4. Learn Spanish

-If you’re in Bolivia, chances are you’re on an extended backpacking trip around Latin America.
-And if you’re on an extended backpacking trip in Latin America, chances are your gringo/gringa ass could use some help with your español.
+If you’re in Bolivia, chances are you’re on an extended backpacking trip around South America.
+And if you are, chances are your gringo/gringa ass could use some help with your español.
+No offense though…

 5. Explore a National Park (or Two)